Funeral Costs & Options in Texas: 2026 Guide

 Cremation is such a complete and final disposition of human remains that a mandatory wait period enables the family and the authorities to be clear that cremation is their choice.

-After the mandatory waiting period, cremation can be performed.
-All the legal next of kin must sign a Cremation Authorization Form and a cremation permit will be issued.
+After the mandatory waiting period, cremation may proceed.
+All the legal next of kin must sign a Cremation Authorization Form, and a cremation permit will be issued.
 In the case of siblings, all must sign to authorize a cremation.
 Cremation may be prohibited or delayed if there is any disagreement or issue obtaining all signatures.

 Visit our article on Cremation Laws and How they Affect Cremation Arrangements.